Hamptonjc/DockerCV/README.md

 # DockerCV

-DockerCV is a solution to visualizing Docker-based computer-vision / machine learning applications.
-Rather than fooling with other options such as Xserver, DockerCV provides a simple API to visualize images/videos processed in a Docker container.
+DockerCV is a solution to visualizing Docker-based computer-vision / machine learning applications locally.
+Rather than fooling with other options such as Xserver, DockerCV provides a simple API to visualize images/videos processed in a local Docker container.

 DockerCV uses IPC mechanisms to pass a local image to a Docker container for processing, then receives the processed image back to then display locally.